openstf/stf/doc/API.md

 Allows you to retrieve the remote debug URL (i.e. an `adb connect`able address) for a device the authenticated user controls.

+_Note that if you haven't added your ADB key to STF yet, the device may be in unauthorized state after connecting to it for the first time.
+We recommend you make sure your ADB key has already been set up properly before you start using this API.
+You can add your ADB key from the settings page, or by connecting to a device you're actively using in the UI and responding to the dialog that appears._

 ```bash
 POST /api/v1/user/devices/{serial}/remoteConnect
 ```